Robotistan/Robotistan-RDT/docs/en/source/bricks.rst

 Water Level Sensor
 ------------------------
 Water level sensor, is used as a switch to measure the level of liquid in a container.
-It can control a pump, indicator, alarm or any other device
+It can control a pump, indicator, alarm or any other device.

 Protoboard
 -------------------